ducalex/doom-ng-odroid-go/README.md

 - Fix screen tearing.
 Locking the framebuffer would fix the issue but it drops the framerate significantly.

-- Add IWad name to savegame files to avoid conflict and confusion.

 - Make it possible to delete savegames.